zoe-f-cyborg/definition_of_a_book_project/Code.md

 This program generates definitions of a book based on a combination of user inputs and preset definitions.
 Through it, you will be allowed to pariticpate in the process of meaning-making, but not determine it.
 Sometimes the program will select your definition, but sometimes it will not.
-Sometimes it will make sense, sometimes it will not.
-It may cause anger, joy, fear, excitement, or any other number of emotions.
+Once the program times out, your answers will not be saved.
 You may choose to generate as many definitions as you like.
 Enjoy.""")

 #user inputs
 uservar1 = input("What do you think a book is? ")
 uservar2 = input("Who do you think makes it? ")
-uservar3 = input("How do you think it is made? (i.e., what tools are used?)") uservar4 = input("How do you think it is read? ")
+uservar3 = input("How do you think it is made? (i.e. "printing the pages")")
+uservar4 = input("How do you think it is read? ")
 uservar5 = input("What do you think its purpose is? ")